You are good at what you do. And you love doing it. You enjoy your life.

 How much does an MVP cost?
 What aspects affect the price?

-MVP pricing varies significantly depending on such aspects as:
+MVP pricing varies significantly based on the following:

 Being energized by possible success, you should carefully consider each aspect mentioned above.
 They are crucial for your business and launching your MVP.

 1 Freelancer vs. Company.
-Which one to choose?
+Which one is better?
 How would MVP costs deviate?

 Consider the Eastern European hourly rate.
 It is in the middle range, between Asia and North America.

-A software developer will cost ~ $6,160 (mid-range hourly rate in Eastern Europe, one month of full-time work).
+A software developer costs ~ $6,160 (mid-range hourly rate in Eastern Europe, one month of full-time work).
 You would also need a UX designer @ $3,500.
 And a QA specialist to thoroughly test the app @ $2,850.

-Thus, a freelance team for one month costs approximately:
+Thus, hiring a freelance team for one month costs approximately:

 $6,150 + $3,500 + $2,850 = $12,500 USD.